WeaKnees.com TiVo Upgrade Kits

 Note: The 18-month date that we use is a guideline only.
 You should consider the factors in the chart above and determine what is important to you.
 If losing programming is fine, and if you have a small factory hard drive, then you might want to replace that small drive even if it is only 9 months old.
 On the other hand, if you have critical programming that you don't want to lose, then you might decide to add a second drive to a small, older drive (at the same time, if you can live without your TiVo, it might be better to transfer critical programming to a VCR or to have us transfer the programming onto your new drive(s)).

-Contact WeaKnees
+Other Ways to Contact WeaKnees